To create or manage consultation requests, login to the ACO Digital Service (ACO DS).

 Under provincial Ministerial Order, the AER is required to request advice from the ACO prior to making a decision on an energy application for which First Nations or Metis Settlement consultation is required.

 The Ministerial Orders direct the AER to work with the ACO to establish and maintain operating procedures that set out how the AER and ACO will cooperate to administer and coordinate their work.
 These Joint Operating Procedures (JOPs) are setout in the information below.

-The Joint Operating Procedures (JOPs) explain the roles / responsibilities of the Alberta Energy Regulator and the Aboriginal Consultation Office (ACO), with information sharing expectations.
+The JOPs explain the roles and responsibilities of the Alberta Energy Regulator and the ACO, with information sharing expectations.

-Effective October 31, 2018, the Alberta Energy Regulator (AER) and the Aboriginal Consultation Office (ACO) have updated the:
+Effective October 31, 2018, the AER and the ACO have updated the: